-- FILING OF OBJECTIONS: Owners and the people who have interest in the land are then required to file their objections if any within 30 days of the issuing of the notice.
+- FILING OF OBJECTIONS: Owners and the people who have an interest in the land are then required to file their objections if any within 30 days of the issuing of the notice.
 These objections are to be submitted to the collector and the collector shall give an opportunity of being heard to all those people who raise objections.
 After hearing these objections, the collectors submit a report to the government which contains all his recommendations and all the records of the proceedings.
 Then the government takes a decision of acquisition based on the collector’s report.
-The right to file objections is regarded a substantial right when a person’s property is threatened with the acquisition.
+The right to file objections is regarded as a substantial right when a person’s property is threatened with the acquisition.

 - DECLARATION: After the government takes the decision, a declaration is issued under Sec 6(1) and this declaration must be given equal publicity as the preliminary notification.
 According to this Act, this declaration shall be issued within one year from the date of issuing of preliminary notification.

 - NOTICE TO INTERESTED PARTIES: After the declaration, the notified land is planned and measured as per Sections 7 and 8 of the Act.
-A notice is issued by the collector to all the landowners and the parties having interest in that land to information about government’s intention to acquire their land and also to call for claims for compensation.
+A notice is issued by the collector to all the landowners and the parties having an interest in that land to information about the government’s intention to acquire their land and also to call for claims for compensation.

-- ENQUIRY AND AWARD: After the notice is issued, collector conducts an inquiry into the objection raised and accordingly an award is given.
-The award contains an area of the notified land, compensation payable and the share of all the interested persons in the compensation.
+- ENQUIRY AND AWARD: After the notice is issued, the collector conducts an inquiry into the objection raised and accordingly an award is given.
+The award contains an area of the notified land, the compensation payable and the share of all the interested persons in the compensation.
 This award should be made within two years from the date of declaration or else under Sec 6 the acquisition proceedings will lapse.
 Any appeal against the award can be made by filing an application to the collector who shall then refer the matter to the court.
 The interested parties cannot file a suit in the ordinary civil courts to establish their claims.
 The award must be made within the stipulated time period of 2 years under Section 11A.
 The period of stay if any to be excluded from the time fixed for passing the award.

-- ACQUISITION: After the award is made the government acquires the land and immediately takes the possession of the land after paying appropriate compensation.
+- ACQUISITION: After the award is made the government acquires the land and immediately takes possession of the land after paying appropriate compensation.

 - COMPENSATION: The compensation should be based on the market value of the land.
 If the payment of compensation is delayed even after the acquisition of the land, then an interest of 12% per annum shall also be given.
 In addition to that, a solatium equivalent to 30% of the market value shall also be given.
-The recent judicial trends have also seen the refund of compensation at specific interest rate if the acquired land is not used for the desired purposes.
+The recent judicial trends have also seen the refund of compensation at a specific interest rate if the acquired land is not used for the desired purposes.

 Land Acquisition Under Part VII

 Under part VII, land can be acquired for non-governmental companies.
-Unlike Part II, where compensation is granted wholly or partly, but under Part VII, a company is bound to pay the entire amount of compensation for the notified land.
-Basically, the process of land acquisition under Part VII is similar to that Part II, but there are two major exceptions.
-The exceptions are related to the company in following ways:
+Unlike Part II, where compensation is granted wholly or partly, under Part VII, a company is bound to pay the entire amount of compensation for the notified land.
+Basically, the process of land acquisition under Part VII is similar to that of Part II, but there are two major exceptions.
+The exceptions are related to the company in the following ways: